IGAWorksDev/dfinery-android-sdk/docs/en/push_notification.md

 When you click Push, the activity set in the deep link is executed, or if there is no deep link, the activity with the `android.intent.action.MAIN` action is executed.

 The clicked push data is passed to the `onCreate(Bundle)` method of the corresponding Activity.
-If you want to use the clicked data, you can use `getDfineryPushNotification()` here to get the [PushNotification](#pushpayload) object containing the push data.
+If you want to use the clicked data, you can use `getDfineryPushPayload()` here to get the [DfineryPushPayload](#dfinerypushpayload) object containing the push data.

 > [!WARNING]
 > If data parsing fails or there is no push data in the Intent, null is returned, so a null check is required.